weatherlink/v2-api/_pages/authentication.md

 **The API Secret must be protected and must never be passed as a parameter to the API.**

 If your API Secret is compromised it will allow others to access the API while pretending to be you.
-If your API Secret is compromised please contact the Davis Instruments/WeatherLink engineering team through the <a href="https://gitter.im/WeatherLink/v2-api" target="_blank">Gitter chat room</a>.
+If your API Secret is compromised please [contact the Davis Instruments/WeatherLink engineering team](support).

 ## API Request Timestamp